 If a video plays jerkily then use Transcribe!'s "Export Video" command to copy it, then load the copy.
 This works because Transcribe! itself functions as a video conversion program - regardless of the original format of the video, Video Export will always save in a format which I hope is portable and will play smoothly in Transcribe! (mp4 with H264 video and aac audio, with frequent iframes, and a bitrate similar to the original).

 On Windows and Mac, Transcribe!
 8.5 and earlier uses QuickTime for video display, which means that on Windows you must install QuickTime if you haven't already - it's a free download from Apple, click here for information about installing QuickTime on Windows.
 If you are having trouble using a video with Transcribe! then the first reality check is to see if it plays ok in QuickTime Player.
 If it does then Transcribe! should be able to play it too, and if not, then not.
 It is possible to install plugins for QuickTime to enable it to play additional formats.

 On Linux, all versions of Transcribe! use GStreamer for video display.
-If you are having trouble using a video with Transcribe! then the first reality check is to see if it plays ok in GStreamer - try the default media player on your system, e.g. Totem, which uses GStreamer.
+If you are having trouble using a video with Transcribe! then the first reality check is to see if it plays ok in GStreamer - try the default media player on your system, e.g. Parole or Totem, which use GStreamer.
 If it does then Transcribe! should be able to play it too, and if not, then not.
 It is possible to install plugins for GStreamer to enable it to play additional formats.